Street Projects in Palm Desert

 To accommodate this work, the middle southbound lane of Monterey Avenue will be closed for approximately three weeks, with construction scheduled to be completed by May 27, 2025.

 Motorists are advised to drive with caution in the area and to consider alternate routes if possible, as this work may cause delays in traffic flow.
+We appreciate your patience and understanding as SCE works to maintain and improve the reliability of electrical service in our community.

 Road Closure Alert: Power Pole Replacement on Country Club Drive

-Southern California Edison (SCE) will begin work the week of May 12, 2025, to replace aging power poles along the south side of Country Club Drive, between Portola Avenue and Cook Street.
+Southern California Edison (SCE) will begin work the week of June 16, 2025, to replace aging power poles along the south side of Country Club Drive, between Portola Avenue and Cook Street.

 To safely accommodate the use of a crane for lifting and installing the new poles, a full closure of Country Club Drive will be required in this area during the project.